|

 we regularly host church youth groups, Scout troops, school groups,

-if you want to bring a group.
+Junior ROTC, etc. Please contact the Young Eagle Coordinator first if you want to bring a group.
 My child will be 8 years old in just a few weeks.
 Can she/he fly?
 No,

 the age range is firm.
 We aren't offering a simple sight-seeing flight,